DevExpress/testcafe/docs/articles/documentation/using-testcafe/command-line-interface.md

 ### Local Browsers

 You can specify [locally installed browsers](common-concepts/browsers/browser-support.md#locally-installed-browsers) using browser aliases or paths (with the `path:` prefix).
-The list of all the available browsers can be obtained by calling the [--list-browsers](#-b---list-browsers) command.
+Use the [--list-browsers](#-b---list-browsers) command to output aliases for automatically detected browsers.

 The following example demonstrates how to run a test in several browsers.
 The browsers are specified differently: one using an alias, the other using a path.